 University of Texas at Dallas Bioengineering and Science Building

-The building will be designed to focus on learning and research of the functions of the brain, the nervous system, the cell, the gene, and the disciplines of science and engineering as they relate to the improvement of human functions and electronic sensing devices.
-The goal for this facility is to ensure dynamic interactions, continuous learning, and ingenious discovery.
+The building is designed to focus on learning and research of the functions of the brain, the nervous system, the cell, the gene and the disciplines of science and engineering as they relate to the improvement of human functions and electronic sensing devices.
+The goal for this facility is to ensure dynamic interactions, continuous learning and ingenious discovery.
 The Neurosciences Research area provides research space for basic and advanced neuroscience research.
-Bringing all neuroscience disciplines together, the facility represents a national model for collaborative, trans-disciplinary research and learning.
-The facility layout fosters collaborative research through shared technical support and centralized analytical facilities.
-Laboratory flexibility is enhanced with standardized system criteria for ventilation, power, communications, distributed utilities, and finishes.
-The building achieved LEED Gold Certification.
+By bringing all neuroscience disciplines together, the facility represents a national model for collaborative, trans-disciplinary research and learning.
+The layout fosters collaborative research through shared technical support and centralized analytical facilities.
+Laboratory flexibility is enhanced with standardized system criteria for ventilation, power, communications, distributed utilities and finishes.

 Connective and collaborative spaces within the building facilitate engagement between students and with faculty.
 There are multiple seating configurations, some flexible but all designed to support team-based learning.
 Extensive daylighting and long lines of sight help provide a sense of assurance that no one is learning in isolation.